- Home

 The following risks have been identified in operations as stated on the Security Reports.

-- Risks related to trends in housing markets worldwide
+- Risks related to trends in housing and real estate markets worldwide

 - Legal and regulatory risks